From long elections to life in Labrador, The Herald goes one-on-one with this province’s 14th Premier

 The election certainly was a turbulent one.
 And I was anxious to get back to work to start putting together a cabinet and start to lay out the vision and the strategies for the next four years to help reshape Newfoundland and Labrador.

-You won a majority government, and unseated two party leaders.
+Chubbs: You won a majority government and unseated two party leaders.
 Was that the result you expected?

-COVID-19 revealed healthcare vulnerabilities in Labrador like the air strip in Nain.
+Chubbs: COVID-19 revealed healthcare vulnerabilities in Labrador like the airstrip in Nain.
 Are there any plans to resolve some of those?

 It was developing all along, but it’s been catapulted to the forefront of how we can deliver different kinds of care and different services to people around the province.
 I think it’s also become abundantly clear, with new graduates coming from medical school, that they want to practice differently, perhaps, than people practiced before, so we need to make sure that the system is meeting the demands of all healthcare providers … so that we’re developing a team approach to providing health care.
 That will make it more attractive for doctors or nurses or pharmacists to go to communities, and then stay and develop a family.

-I would ask them to not consider that, and to consider all that Newfoundland and Labrador has to offer.
-We have an incredibly bright future here – we have a good work life balance.
+Furey: I would ask them to not consider that and to consider all that Newfoundland and Labrador has to offer.
+We have an incredibly bright future here – we have a good work-life balance.
 There’s lots of recreational activity, there’s lots that others don’t have.
-So if you’re attracted to downtown Toronto right now, I suggest you turn on the news and see how intense urbanization is working out there, whether it’s through the pandemic or the work life balance.
-Newfoundland and Labrador, I think, provides a great opportunity for new grads to be able to practice the profession that they love … while living in sustainable communities (while raising) a family and to hit that work life balance that many millennials in particular chase.
+So if you’re attracted to downtown Toronto right now, I suggest you turn on the news and see how intense urbanization is working out there, whether it’s through the pandemic or the work-life balance.
+Newfoundland and Labrador, I think, provides a great opportunity for new grads to be able to practice the profession that they love … while living in sustainable communities (while raising) a family and to hit that work-life balance that many millennials in particular chase.

-I think it still will be an incredible driver … I don’t think we’ve realized the full value of that stream of potential new Newfoundlanders and Labradorians, and new Canadians brings to the province and we need to make sure that we have a more robust strategy than is perhaps in place right now to ensure that there is a pathway available for immigrants who are attending Memorial or post secondary education institutions across the province, to allow them to stay here.
+Furey: I think it still will be an incredible driver … I don’t think we’ve realized the full value of that stream of potential new Newfoundlanders and Labradorians, and new Canadians bring to the province and we need to make sure that we have a more robust strategy than is perhaps in place right now to ensure that there is a pathway available for immigrants who are attending Memorial or post-secondary educational institutions across the province, to allow them to stay here.